Amradel321/Online-Pharmacy-Analytics/README.md

 ## Notes

 Raw data files are not included in this repository, as they contain operational business data.
-The SQL file and dashboard are structured so the project can be reproduced against any similarly-shaped dataset
+The SQL file and dashboard are structured so the project can be reproduced against any similarly-shaped dataset.